Frequently Asked Questions

 Members have two ways to speak to a provider:

-Schedule a Session: Our Peer Support Specialists and Licensed Therapists are available for scheduling future sessions.
+Schedule a Session: Our Peer Recovery Specialists and Licensed Therapists are available for scheduling future sessions.
 To schedule a future session, just choose the option to “Schedule a Session” on the mobile application or the web portal one you are logged in.